dotnet/docs-maui/docs/user-interface/layouts/gridlayout.md

 </ContentPage>
 ```

-In this example, the root `Grid` layout contains a `BoxView` in its first row, and a child `Grid` in its second row.
+In this example, the root `Grid` contains a `BoxView` in its first row, and a child `Grid` in its second row.
 The child `Grid` contains `Slider` objects that manipulate the color displayed by the `BoxView`, and `Label` objects that display the value of each `Slider`:

 :::image type="content" source="media/gridlayout/nested.png" alt-text="Nested .NET MAUI Grid objects.":::